breakthatbass/eggnog/README.md

 <img src="eggnog.gif" height="200" alt="Clark Griswold">

 # eggnog 🎄
-`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs, puzzle directions, and submit your answers through all in the terminal.
+`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs, puzzle directions, and submit your answers in the terminal.
 #

 ## Installation